vuejs/v2.vuejs.org/source/api/instance-methods.md

 - **element** `HTMLElement` | **selector** `String` *optional*

-If the Vue instance didn't get an `el` option at instantiation, you can manually call `$mount()` to assign an element to it and start the compilation.
-If no argument is provided, an empty `<div>` will be automatically created.
+If the Vue instance didn't get an `el` option at instantiation, you can manually call `$mount(el)` to start the compilation phase.
+By default, the mounted element will be replaced by the instance's template.
+When the `replace` option is set to `false`, the template will be inserted into the mounted element and overwrite any existing inner content, unless the template contains `<content>` outlets.

+If no argument is provided, the template will be created as an out-of-document element, and you will have to use other DOM instance mathods to insert it into the document yourself.
+If `replace` option is set to `false`, then an empty `<div>` will be automatically created as the wrapper element.
 Calling `$mount()` on an already mounted instance will have no effect.
 The method returns the instance itself so you can chain other instance methods after it.

 ### vm.$destroy( [remove] )